abasak24/SAGA-Bench/README.md

 Note: To use other file formats, please change the file `src/dynamic/fileReader.h` to modify how SAGA-Bench should read the input file (i.e., change the function `convertCSVLineIntoEdge`).

 ## Compiling and Running SAGA-Bench

-### Reproducing Software-Level Profiling Results in the SAGA-Bench Paper
+#### Reproducing Software-Level Profiling Results in the SAGA-Bench Paper
 <!-- ## Requirements
 * SAGA-Bench is implemented in **C++11**, with scripts in **Python3** and **Bash**.
 * The build system uses **GNU Make**.
 * Hardware Profiling is done with [**Intel PCM**](https://software.intel.com/en-us/articles/intel-performance-counter-monitor), which runs on Intel&reg; Core&trade;, Xeon&reg;, Atom&trade; and Xeon Phi&trade; processors.
 * It has been tested on Ubuntu 18.04 LTS, Ubuntu 16.04 LTS, and CentOS. -->

-These instructions provide guidelines for running the software for runtime profiling.
-To run SAGA-Bench with [Intel PCM](https://software.intel.com/en-us/articles/intel-performance-counter-monitor), please see below.
-_TODO_
 1) git clone .....
 2) mkdir bin obj
 3) make